Where's the best place to buy contact lenses?

 Other advantages of buying contact lenses from your eye doctor include:

-If you purchase a contact lens that is damaged, does your source have a good return policy?
-Check before you buy!
+If you purchase contact lenses that arrive damaged, does your source have a good return policy?
+Check before you decide where to buy!

 - You know immediately if the lenses are in stock.